serennata/hello-world/README.md

-i haven't a clue of what i'm doing i am not very intelligent either but i will get it done perfectly
+i haven't a clue of what i'm doing i am not very intelligent either but i will somehow get it done (: